mysociety/popit/INSTALL.md

   * [Compass](http://compass-style.org/) - to compile the stylesheets
   * [optipng](http://optipng.sourceforge.net/) - used to compress the image assets.

+### MacOS X

+If you use [Homebrew](http://mxcl.github.com/homebrew/) on a Mac then these commands will install some of the needed components:

+    # to run PopIt
+    brew install git node mongodb

+    # to develop PopIt (in addition to the above)
+    brew install optipng selenium-server-standalone

 ## Getting PopIt

 Currently PopIt is not available over npm - perhaps it will be in future if there is sufficient demand.